 The definition of the words ‘Food Tourism’ is about looking at various local cuisines related to travel.
-However, it’s much more than that, with food and drink tours giving the traveller a wider experience.
+However, it’s much more than that, with food and drink tours giving the travellers wider food experiences.

 What is Food Tourism?